Cruise Passengers Seek Answers After 3 Deaths, Illnesses Plague Ship

 It’s been seven weeks since a cruise ship from Oceanwide Expeditions left Ushuaia, Argentina, but three of its passengers have died from a mysterious illness.

-Now, two crew members and another passenger are sick.
+Additionally, two crew members and another passenger are potentially infected.

 The World Health Organization (WHO) suspects that the disease afflicting the crew and passengers aboard the MV Hondius is hantavirus, but the Dutch-based cruise company Oceanwide Expeditions has been quick to state on social media on May 4 that “hantavirus has not currently been confirmed in the two persons still on board who require medical care.”